shgopher/shgopher/README.md

 - 🌱  I’m currently learning software system design.
 - 🤔  I’m looking for help with gophers.
 - 💬  Ask me about Back-end development,GO or USTC.
-- 📫  How to reach me: my wechat is shgopher.
+- 📫  How to reach me: my wechat & bilibili : shgopher.